Bariatric balloon causing gastric outlet obstruction

 0 images remaining

-Large fluid and gas-filled balloon in the pylroic antrum causing obstruction to the proximal stomach by way of distension as well as fluid and food in the proximal gastric body/fundus.
+Large fluid and gas-filled balloon in the pyloric antrum causing obstruction to the proximal stomach by way of distension as well as fluid and food in the proximal gastric body/fundus.

 Bariatric stomach balloons are a temporary means of reducing weight by way of gastric distension (giving a constant feeling of satiety) and partial delayed gastric emptying.
-In this case the balloon seems to be impacted in the antrum causing more substantial (pathological) outlet obstruction leading to vomitting.
+In this case, the balloon seems to be impacted in the antrum causing more substantial (pathological) gastric outlet obstruction leading to vomiting.